noahehall/multicloud/providers/aws/services/database/neptune.md

 - Under "Index Operations', it shows the number of terms materialized during execution:
 - check the lookup cache docs for an example

+#### DFE engine

+- optionally enable for high perf; set via parameter groups
+- uses DB instance resources such as CPU cores, memory, and I/O more efficiently than the original Neptune engine.
+- uses pre-generated statistics about your Neptune graph data to make informed decisions about how to structure queries
+- supports a wide variety of plan types, including left-deep, bushy, and hybrid ones.
+  - but only a subset of SPARQL and Gremlin query constructs.
+    - Gremlin: generally the subset of queries that contain a chain of traversals which do not contain some of the more complex steps.
+- read the docs

 ### Transactions

 - Neptune is designed to support highly concurrent online transactional processing (OLTP) workloads over data graphs